-Cyclopharm Limited and CycloPet Pty Limited have jointly guaranteed with other investors to provide security for the whole Macquarie Medical Imaging Pty Ltd financing facility provided by the Commonwealth Bank of Australia.
-Cyclopharm Group's liability is limited to the amount that Cyclopharm Limited and CycloPet Pty Ltd are obliged to fund under a Subscription Agreement being 20% of the gross liability amount.
-The consolidated entities' contingent obligation at balance date was \$1,972,551 (2013: \$2,290,580).
+Macquarie Medical Imaging Pty Ltd.'s ("MMI") financing facility provided by the Commonwealth Bank of Australia ("CBA") was refinanced in June 2015 by De Lage Landen Pty Limited ("DLL"), part of the Rabobank Group.
+DLL does not require corporate guarantees from MMI's shareholders.
+Previously, Cyclopharm Limited and CycloPet Pty Ltd had jointly guaranteed with other investors to provide security for the whole MMI financing facility provided by the CBA.
+Cyclopharm Group's liability was limited to the amount that Cyclopharm Limited and CycloPet Pty Ltd were obliged to fund under a Subscription Agreement being 20% of the gross liability amount.
+The consolidated entities' contingent obligation at balance date was \$nil (2014: \$1,972,551).